 Libraries and other important online resources, including the Wikimedia Foundation Projects, Google Research Tools, several digital and used book sources, and more are organized here to assist members with research into scholarly articles, databases, images, audio, video, books, and other materials.
 Have a source you think should be featured here?
 Submit it here.

-See the Guide for LP2 Members to the Mina Rees Library as well as the Virtual Library Orientation video (1 hour) by Mason Brown and Elvie Bakaitis which was created specifically for LP2 members.
+See the Guide for LP2 Members to the Mina Rees Library as well as the Virtual Library Orientation video (1 hour) by Mason Brown and Elvis Bakaitis which was created specifically for LP2 members.
 For assistance in using library resources use the Ask A Librarian feature or email GC Librarian Mason Brown.

 The library also offers extensive documentation for a wide range of Open Access Academic and other resources.